 - having a family history of ovarian, breast, or colorectal cancer

 - having breast cancer

-After having a hysterectomy, a person should see a doctor if they experience:
+After having a hysterectomy, a person should contact a doctor if they experience any of the following:

 - bleeding at the site of the incision

-There are several different types of hysterectomy, which differ according to how much of the uterus and the surrounding tissues the surgeon removes.
+There are several types of hysterectomy.
+They differ according to how much of the uterus and the surrounding tissues the surgeon removes.

 Some hysterectomies leave part or all of the ovaries intact.
 A hysterectomy with BSO involves the removal of the uterus, as well as both fallopian tubes and ovaries.